Day 1: Arrive in Urumqi (China)

 Day 19: Ashgabat – Mashhad (Turkmenistan – Iran) [B,L,D]

-Breakfast at the hotel.
-Early morning transfer to Iran borders.
+After breakfast early morning, we transfer to Iran borders.
 Border formalities on both sides.
-Meeting with Iranian guide and driver, route to Mashhad (250 km).
-Accommodation upon your arrival.
-City tour of Mashhad.
+Meeting with Iranian guide and driver, route to Mashhad (150 miles).
+Hotel check-in the a City tour of Mashhad.
 Visiting holy shrine of Imam Reza, Reza Museum, bazaars, and Nader’s Tomb.
-Dinner and overnight in Mashhad.
+Overnight in Mashhad.

 Day 20: Mashhad – Tehran (Iran) [B,L,D]

-After breakfast, a morning panoramic tour of city and transfer to the airport, then, a flight to Tehran.
+After breakfast, a morning panoramic tour of city and transfer to the airport, for your flight to Tehran.
 Arrival and followed by a transfer to the hotel in Tehran.
-Dinner and overnight in Tehran.
+Overnight in Tehran.